 In order to ensure that a healthy corporate culture is cultivated and that the Company’s purpose, values and strategies are aligned with its culture, the Board will strictly enforce internal policies and internal risk assessments such as the Anti-Corruption Policy (《反貪腐政策》) and the Whistleblowing Policy (《舉報政策》).
 Apart from organising regular trainings for our employees, the Company will make appropriate adjustments to various policies from time to time in order to regulate and promote a legal, ethical and responsible corporate culture.
 The Company also places great emphasis on transparency and accountability, and will regularly communicate with relevant stakeholders with respect to their business performance.
 On the Board level, the Company requires all Directors to act with integrity, to lead by example, to be committed to promoting the said corporate culture, and to consistently reinforce the values of acting lawfully, ethically and responsibly.

-The Company believes that fostering a legal, ethical, and responsible corporate culture is critical to the Company’s long term sustainability goals, which in turn will enable the Company to nurture and attract talented individuals, build a healthy corporate culture, and maintain the Company’s ability to grow sustainably and profitably.
+The Company believes that fostering a legal, ethical, and responsible corporate culture is critical to the Company’s long-term sustainability goals, which in turn will enable the Company to nurture and attract talented individuals, build a healthy corporate culture, and maintain the Company’s ability to grow sustainably and profitably.

 DIRECTORS’ AND EMPLOYEES’ SECURITIES TRANSACTIONS

 The Company has adopted a model code of conduct no less than that required by the Model Code as set out in Appendix C3 to the Listing Rules as its code of conduct of Directors conducting securities transactions.
-All Directors have confirmed, following specific inquiry of all Directors by the Company, that they have complied with the required standards set out in the Model Code in relation to such transactions during the year.
+All Directors have confirmed, following specific inquiry of all Directors by the Company, that they have complied with the required standards set out in the above Model Code in relation to such transactions during the year.

 The Company has also formulated written guidelines regarding the securities transactions by the employees of the Company who may be exposed to insider information.
 The requirements of the written guidelines are no less exacting than those set out in the Model Code.
 The Company recorded no non-compliance events during the year.